Wings (1927 film): Release and reception

 Wellman dedicated the film "to those young warriors of the sky whose wings are folded about them forever".
 A sneak preview was shown May 19, 1927, at the Texas Theater on Houston Street in San Antonio.
 The premiere was held at the Criterion Theater, in New York City, on August 12, 1927, and was screened for 63 weeks before being moved to second-run theaters.
 The film eventually opened in Los Angeles on January 15, 1928.
 The original Paramount release of Wings was color tinted and had some sequences in an early widescreen process known as Magnascope, also used in the 1926 Paramount film Old Ironsides.
 The original release also had the aerial scenes use the Handschiegl color process for flames and explosions.
-Late in 1928, a sound version was prepared with synchronized sound effects and music, using the General Electric Kinegraphone (later RCA Photophone) sound-on-film process.
+Later in 1927, a sound version was prepared with synchronized sound effects and music, using the General Electric Kinegraphone (later RCA Photophone) sound-on-film process.

 Wings was an immediate success upon release and became the yardstick against which successive aviation films were measured for years thereafter, in terms of "authenticity of combat and scope of production".
 One of the reasons for its resounding popularity was the public infatuation with aviation in the wake of Charles Lindbergh's transatlantic flight.
 The Air Corps who had supervised production expressed satisfaction with the end product.
 The critical response was equally enthusiastic and the film was widely praised for its realism and technical prowess, despite a superficial plot, "an aviation picnic" as Gene Brown called it.
 The combat scenes of the film were so realistic that one writer studying the film in the early 1970s was wondering if Wellman had used actual imagery of planes crashing to earth during World War I. One critic observed: "The exceptional quality of Wings lies in its appeal as a spectacle and as a picture of at least some of the actualities of flying under wartime conditions."
 Another wrote: "Nothing in the line of war pictures ever has packed a greater proportion of real thrills into an equal footage.
 As a spectacle, Wings is a technical triumph.
 It piles punch upon punch until the spectator is almost nervously exhausted".
 Mordaunt Hall of The New York Times praised the cinematography of the flying scenes and the direction and acting of the entire cast in his review dated August 13, 1927.
 Hall notes only two criticisms, one slight on Richard Arlen's performance and of the ending, which he described as "like so many screen stories, much too sentimental, and there is far more of it than one wants."

 By June 1932, Wings had earned $3.6 million in worldwide theatrical rentals.

 On review aggregator Rotten Tomatoes, the film holds a score of 93% based on 61 reviews, with an average rating of 7.6/10.
 The website's critics consensus reads, "Subsequent war epics may have borrowed heavily from the original Best Picture winner, but they've all lacked Clara Bow's luminous screen presence and William Wellman's deft direction."